MappingKat/blog/source/2013-09-18-gschool-week-1.html.markdown

 Always remember to initialize.
 You probably need to create a parameter off of initialize, but you don't always have to use it.

 There are two different schools of thought of testing.
-CHeat and write a new test that will force you to test it.
+Cheat and write a new test that will force you to test it.
 Or don't do the redundant extra test and refactor it to make a rugged test.

 Different learning styles require difference types of methods for attacking code.
-The JumpStart Lab path is to load hefty tutorials at students and make them write code from the g
+The JumpStart Lab path is to load hefty tutorials at students and make them write code from the beginning.
+Yikes!

 [pry]()